gardener/gardener-extension-shoot-dns-service/docs/usage/dns_names.md

     dns.gardener.cloud/class: garden
 ```

 Note that the DNSAnnotation resource itself needs the `dns.gardener.cloud/class=garden` annotation.

-Please note this only works for annotations known to the DNS shoot service, i.e with keys `dns.gardener.cloud/...`.
+This also only works for annotations known to the DNS shoot service (see [Accepted External DNS Records Annotations](#accepted-external-dns-records-annotations)).

 For more details, see also [DNSAnnotation objects](https://github.com/gardener/external-dns-management#dnsannotation-objects)